mideko/Homebridge-KAKU/README.md

  After setting this up in Homebridge, you may want to assign the new KAKU items to rooms

  ## Known Issues
-- Color wheels are notiously tricky (due to different color mappings) so still needs some work
+- Color wheels are notoriously tricky (due to different color mappings) so still needs some work